-Hylotelephium maximum, also known as Hylotelephium telephium subsp. maximum, is a giant stonecrop that produces clusters of erect or ascending stems with drab green to brown-maroon leaves.
+Hylotelephium maximum, also known as Hylotelephium telephium subsp. maximum, is a succulent plant that produces clusters of erect or ascending stems with drab green to brown-maroon leaves.
 The stems grow up to 32 inches (80 cm) tall from a tuberous rootstock.
-Leaves are egg-shaped, up to 4 inches (10 cm) long, and have blunt teeth on its margins.
+Leaves are egg-shaped, up to 4 inches (10 cm) long, and have blunt teeth on their margins.
 Flowers are creamy white, sometimes with a greenish, yellowish, pinkish, or purple tinge.
 They appear in clusters from late summer to fall.

 This succulent was formerly known as Sedum maximum or Sedum telephium var. maximum.